 Booked via Kuoni, with the usual Sunday evening Monarch flight from Gatwick.
 We'd read the weather forecasts for Male with mounting alarm as our departure date approached – the forecasts were for gale-force winds and thunderstorms.
 Fortunately the worst of the weather had passed through the Maldives as we were taking off from Gatwick, and it just turned out to be showery when we eventually landed in the Maldives after the ten-hour flight.
 A quick transfer to the seaplane terminal (the road now passes the long way around the south end of the runway instead of going straight across it).
 Then, after a mercifully short wait, an entertaining low-level seaplane flight through stormclouds and rain before touching down on the sea next to Athuruga island.

-We’d asked the resort for the room we’d had the last couple of times, room 35, but it wasn’t available, and we were put into room 11 instead.
+We'd stayed on Athuruga 2 years ago, and we'd asked the resort for the same room we'd had then, room 35, but it wasn't available, and we were put into room 11 instead.
 This turned out to be a good thing, as the beach around room 35 was much eroded since last time, whereas room 11 had plenty of sand.
-Any room between about number 4 and number 19 was good for beach this time – but beware, as the sand shifts around the island with the seasons and long-term, so there’s no guarantee that these rooms will have a good beach when you go.
+Any room between about number 4 and number 19 was good for beach this time – but beware, as the sand shifts around the island with the seasons and long-term, so there's no guarantee that these rooms will have a good beach when you go.
 It also was west-facing with good sunset views.
 We were given a chilled bottle of bubbly in an ice-bucket plus some plates of sandwiches and cakes on the day we arrived - a nice touch after such a long journey.

 The room has a large sliding patio door opening onto the covered verandah with seating and a table and the magnificent beach.